kiringodhwani/HiddenGR-Overcooked/README.md

 `python main.py --num-agents 2 --level DesignOne --model1 bd --model2 bd --record`

-This runs a Hungry-Thirsty experiment with two agents (agent-1 = "fetcher", agent-2 = "human") on the 'DesignOne' level.
+This runs a Hungry-Thirsty experiment with two agents (agent-1 = "fetcher", agent-2 = "human") on the 'DesignOne.txt' level.
 It also **records** the experiment, such that you can watch a replay afterwards.
 Please ignore the model selections ("--model1 bd --model2 bd").
 Right now, we hard code agent-1 as the "fetcher" and agent-2 as the "human" in the **initialize_agents()** function in **main.py** (gym-cooking/gym_cooking/main.py).

 If you would like an agent to use Bayesian Delegation instead of being a "fetcher" or "human", then you must edit the initialize_agents() function in main.py to define said agent as a **RealAgent**.
 For the different agent definitions, please see gym-cooking/gym_cooking/utils/agent.py as well as the [Agents](#agents) section of this README.